Pterseus/content/data/The_Pathway_of_Life/en.md

 He was executed outside the city gates between some gardens.
 When he was brought to the place of execution he knelt down and commenced to pray.
 When the executioner commanded him to ascend the stake, Huss arose and loudly said:

-"Lord Jesus Christ, I go to my death for the preaching of thy word, I shall suffer obediently/'
+"Lord Jesus Christ, I go to my death for the preaching of thy word, I shall suffer obediently"

 The executioners divested him of his clothing and bound his hands behind him to a post.
 The feet of the martyr rested upon a bench.
 Fagots and straw were piled about him.
 They reached up to his chin.
 Then the Emperor's representative approached him and said that if he recanted all that he had taught, he would be pardoned.